yext/chat-core/docs/chat-core.streameventcallback.md

 ## StreamEventCallback type

-A function to execute when a [StreamEvent](./chat-core.streamevent.md) occur.
+A function to execute when a [StreamEvent](./chat-core.streamevent.md) occurs.

 **Signature:**